dynamsoft-docs/capture-vision-docs/parameters/reference/document-normalizer-task-settings/corner-angle-range.md

 ## Parameter Summary

-`CornerAngleRange` The range of a maximum and a minimum value of the angle.
+`CornerAngleRange` The range of a maximum and a minimum value of the angles.

 ### Child Parameters